How to set up a Hand Plane

 But here is a few tips to get you started, and I’m assuming this is for a smoother, so adjust as needed.

 — Set the chip breaker as close to the edge of the iron as your eyes allow, maybe a 1/16” or a smidgen tighter.
 Make sure it never goes beyond the blade if the blade is a little uneven or cambered.
 Here is a blog on setting the chip breaker.
+Different wood types work with different settings. trial and error will teach you the best setting for your wood and your plane.

 — The cap should be as tight as you can make it and still easily move the iron up and down.
 Start loose and tighten it down until you feel the adjustment start to become harder.